riot/riot.github.io/api/index.md

 ### <a name="unregister"></a> riot.unregister(tagName)

-Unregistering a tag previously tag created via compiler or via `riot.tag()` This method could be handy in case you need to test your app and you want to create multiple tags using the same name for example
+Unregistering a tag previously created via compiler or via `riot.tag()` This method could be handy in case you need to test your app and you want to create multiple tags using the same name for example